arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 The Nesso N1 can be powered in three ways:

 - **USB-C® Connector**: Provide a regulated 5 V DC supply through the USB-C® port.
 This method also charges the internal battery.
-- **Built-in Battery**: The onboard 250 mAh LiPo battery allows the device to operate untethered. **(Note: Please see the Battery section below for critical safety information regarding battery usage with the current software version.)**
+- **Built-in Battery**: The onboard 250 mAh LiPo battery allows the device to operate untethered.
 - **VIN Pin**: You can use the `VIN` pin on the 8-pin expansion header to power the board from an external 5 V DC source.

 ***WARNING: Handle the internal LiPo battery with care.
 Do not puncture, short-circuit, or expose it to high temperatures.***